Fire Ban in Effect Read More >

 Learn how to pay your property tax bill:

-Individual property tax increases may vary from 6.6% due to several factors.
-If the change in the assessed value of your property is more or less than the average in Qualicum Beach, then the change in your property tax will be more or less than the average increase of 6.6%.
+Individual property tax increases may vary from 6.5% due to several factors.
+If the change in the assessed value of your property is more or less than the average in Qualicum Beach, then the change in your property tax will be more or less than the average increase of 6.5%.
+Visit BC Assessment to explore how property assessments impact property taxes.

 How Is My Property Tax Used?